Estimated Reading Time: 7 Minutes

 A Guide For Moms To Have Fun With Potty Training!

-This infographic will help you potty train your kid by:
+This parenting infographic/ parenting article will help you potty train your kid by:

 - Giving a timeline as to when the best time is to potty train your child.

 - Sharing some signs of readiness that will help you determine if your toddler is ready to potty train or not.